HMS Britomart (1808): Royal Navy

 On 30 August 1812 Britomart captured Amitie.

 Commander Hunt died off Heligoland.
 His First Lieutenant, Charles Tulloh, assumed command and sailed Britomart to Yarmouth.
 When Tulloh arrived, Britomart was ordered to the Baltic to participate in conducting 17 Russian ships of the line to England.

 Britomart underwent fitting at Sheerness.
 There Commander Robert Riddell assumed command on 8 December 1812.
-IN 1814 Britomart was on the Ireland station.
+In 1814 Britomart was on the Ireland station.

 Britain and the Netherlands bombarded Algiers 27 August 1816 in an attempt to end the slavery practices of Omar Agha, the Dey of Algiers.
 An Anglo–Dutch naval force under the command of Admiral Edward Pellew, 1st Viscount Exmouth bombarded ships and the harbour defences of Algiers.

 Britomart was among the smaller vessels that were present.

 The bombardment was partially successful.
 After the bombardment the Dey freed around 3,000 slaves and signed a treaty ending the slavery of Europeans.
 In 1847 the Admiralty authorized the issue of the clasp "Algiers" to the Naval General Service Medal to the surviving claimants from the action.

 Commander Riddell went on half pay on 15 November, but Commander Constantine Richard Moorsom had already taken command on 4 October.
 He left on 15 November and Commander George Perceval replaced him.

-In 1818 Commander Bernard Yeoman assumed command of Britomart in 1818.
+Commander Bernard Yeoman nominally assumed command of Britomart in 1818.

 Disposal: The "Principal Officers and Commissioners of His Majesty's Navy" offered the "Britomart brig, of 238 tons", lying at Plymouth, for sale on 3 February 1819.
 On that day G.Bailey purchased Britomart for £900 at Plymouth.